kikyamf/boardease_v3/BoardEase2/BOOKINGS_SQL_QUERIES.md

 - All queries use `user_id` which references `users.user_id` (not `registrations.id`)
 - Payment calculations include total paid and balance due
 - Image path is the first image from `boarding_house_images`
-- Queries exclude 'Cancelled' bookings
+- Booking History includes both 'Completed' and 'Cancelled' bookings
 - Current bookings must have current date between start and end dates